COVID-19 pandemic in Florida: Prohibition of mask mandates in schools

-On August 10, White House press secretary Jen Psaki described Florida schools as having shown "boldness" and "courage" in their actions, and stated that the Biden administration was looking into ways to help "support districts and schools as they try to follow the science, do the right thing and save lives", including the possibility of distributing funding allocated to Florida under the American Rescue Plan.

 On August 12, DeSantis's press secretary Christina Pushaw told the Miami Herald that the Governor could not actually withhold pay from officials who willfully violate the executive order since they are not state employees, and because they might "take funding from other needs in their own district" in order to cover their salaries.
 She argued that "those officials should own their decision — and that means owning the consequences of their decisions rather than demanding students, teachers, and school staff to foot the bill for their potential grandstanding."
 During a ten-day period in late August and early September, 15 staff members in the Miami-Dade County public schools died of COVID-19.

 On August 27, the state's Second Judicial Circuit ruled that the Florida Department of Education could not interfere with local mask mandates.
 However, on September 10, the First District Court of Appeal reversed the decision, reinstating Governor DeSantis's policy that masks should always be optional.
 The same day, the U.S. Department of Education's Office of Civil Rights, suspecting that a statewide ban on local mask mandates may violate the rights of students with disabilities, announced its intent to probe DeSantis's policy.
 On October 7, the Republican-led state Board of Education voted to penalize eight school districts for requiring masks.